Miretpl/synthetic-brain-mri-project/README.md

 Below there are descriptions regarding every part of the work:
 1. Data preparation - focuses on preparing data for generative model training and creating sets of ids for generative and segmentation model training,
-2. Generative models - focuses on proposed and ControlNet model training, data generation for evaluation and segmentation model, and evaluation of generative models
+2. Generative models - focuses on proposed, ControlNet, SPADE and Pix2Pix model training, data generation for evaluation and segmentation model, and evaluation of generative models
 3. Segmentation model - focuses on segmentation model training

 All sections are separate from each other which means that when there is command execution it should be done from root